 Usually, once every three years, your employer has to put all eligible employees, who are not in an appropriate pension scheme, into alpha.
 Your employer will tell you when, and if, you will be enrolled into the scheme.

 Yes.
 If you choose not to join on your start date, you can choose to join at a later date by ‘opting in’.
 There is more information on opting in or out, and switching schemes in Section 01D - Your other options.

 As an alpha member you will build up an annual pension, and you get tax relief on the pension contributions you make, subject to HM Revenue & Customs limits.
 The alpha pension you build up is adjusted each year in line with prices.
 When you start taking your benefits you will get an option to exchange some of your annual pension for a one-off, tax-free, lump sum. alpha also provides some benefits that can be made to your family if you die.

 The amount you have to contribute to alpha is based on which ‘pay band’ your earnings fall into each pay period.
-You can see all the pay bands, and the contribution rates on the Civil Service Pensions website.
+You can see all the pay bands, and the contribution rates on the dedicated page.
 Please remember that these contribution rates are subject to change.

 You can take your alpha benefits from your alpha Normal Pension Age (NPA) without any early payment reduction.
 In alpha, NPA is the later of age 65, or your State Pension age.

 You can claim your alpha pension after you reach alpha’s minimum pension age, which is currently 55.
 If you do your pension is reduced because it is likely to be paid for a longer period of time.
 The earlier you claim your pension the greater the reduction will be.